| Filipino Custard Cake (aka Leche Flan Cake) |

 Separate the eggs while still cold (they separate easier when cold).
 Add the cream of tartar to the egg whites and let sit at room temperature (the eggwhites whip more beautifully when at room temp.)

 Sift flour, baking powder and salt into a small bowl.
 Make a well at the center and add the liquid ingredients and lemon rind.
-Add the sugar at the sides with the flour.
+Add 1/4 cup sugar at the sides with the flour.
 Start beating with a hand mixer from the center going outward so that the dry ingredients are slowly incorporated.
 Beat until well blended.

 Gently fold the egg whites to the batter using a spatula, make sure that you mix very gently.
 I found a special kind of whisk to do this in less time, distributing the bubbles evenly.